pgeeh/first-to-react/src/pages/MainConcepts/StateandLifecycle/StateandLifecycle.md

 __Mount and Unmount__ shows an example of a timer interval used to count up from zero.
 They both accomplish the same thing, just using their own patterns.

 * A class component makes use of two lifecycle methods `componentDidMount` and `componentWillUnmount`.
-These will be called when a component is added to the DOM and when it is about to be removed.
+These will be called when a component is added to the web page and when it is about to be removed.
 * A functional component makes use of two Hooks, `useRef` and `useEffect`.

     * `useRef` provides a consistent object that can be used in the `interval` callback.